customerio/customerio-ios/README.md

 ### Development getting started

-* Open `Customer.io.xcodeproj` in XCode to open project.
-Newer versions of XCode do not require a `.xcodeproj` and can instead open a SPM project by just opening `Package.swift` into XCode.
-However, this project includes one to support older versions of Swift (XCode).
+* Open `Package.swift` file in XCode to open project.
+XCode knows how to open SPM projects from this file.
+Or, open this root directory in your favorite source code editor.

-*Note: We do require the use of using XCode as the IDE in this project because we use a `.xcodeproj`.
-XCode does not automatically add newly created source code files to a `.xcodeproj` so if we had different developers using different IDEs, the XCode users would need to fix the xcode project each time changes were made to the project.*

 * Install git hooks on your machine for performing development tasks: